-Activated alumina is manufactured from aluminum hydroxide by dehydroxylation in a way which makes it a highly porous material.
+You might have heard of this term about activated alumina or might even be familiar with the term, but this Activated Alumina might have benefited you several times over the years.
+It could be sitting right in the water filter under your sink.
+Activated Alumina is manufactured from aluminium hydroxide by dehydroxylation to make it a highly porous material.
 This material has a surface area of around 200 m2/g.
 This compound is used as a desiccant in many industries.
-The aluminum oxide in this particular form is so porous that it is actually “tunnelled” at the microscopic level.
+The aluminium oxide in this particular form is so porous that it is actually “tunnelled” at the microscopic level.
 This quality makes activated alumina useful for different applications.

-Mostly activated alumina starts as aluminum hydroxide.
-It is obtained through a series of chemical reactions in the bayer process which is used to transform bauxite into alumina.
+Most Activated Alumina starts as aluminium hydroxide.
+It is obtained through a series of chemical reactions in the Bayer process to transform bauxite into alumina.

-After the aluminum hydroxide is generated, it is thermally treated by calcination in a rotatory assembly known as a kiln.
-This step serves to dehydrate or remove the bond mixture from aluminum hydroxide in order to produce the thing we are looking for, alumina or aluminum oxide.
-This is a phase in which alumina obtains its highly porous structure, which is obtained by heating it to a specific temperature specific range.
-Process parameters such as residence time and temperature profiles are used to control the properties of end results.
+After the aluminium hydroxide is generated, it is thermally treated by calcination in a rotatory assembly known as a kiln.
+This step dehydrates or removes the bond mixture from aluminium hydroxide to produce the thing we are looking for, alumina or aluminium oxide.
+This phase is when alumina obtains its highly porous structure, which is obtained by heating it to a specific temperature specific range.
+Process parameters such as residence time and temperature profiles are used to control the properties of the results.

-Depending on what the activated alumina is going to be used for, the process of agglomeration is varied.
-This process is especially important when activated alumina is used as an adsorbent or catalyst.
-The agglomeration of activated alumina allows for a high level of customization for specific applications.
+Depending on what the Activated Alumina will be used for, the agglomeration process is varied.
+This process is fundamental when activated alumina is used as an adsorbent or catalyst.
+The accumulation of Activated Alumina allows for a high level of customisation for specific applications.

-The basic characteristics that are controlled or customized using this process are:
+The primary characteristics that are controlled or customised using this process are: